Even some of the most seasoned apartment investors have never heard of bonus depreciation. Why would they?

 Are You Benefiting From Bonus Depreciation?

-If not, you could be leaving tens of thousands of dollars on the table that goes to Uncle Sam instead of your bank account.
+If not, you could leave tens of thousands of dollars on the table that goes to Uncle Sam instead of your bank account.

-So if you’re a businessperson, someone who invests in businesses, or in group practice like doctors, lawyers, accountants, and others, it’s very possible that you receive K-1 passive activity income.
+So, if you’re a businessperson, someone who invests in businesses, or someone who practices in a group, such as doctors, lawyers, accountants, and others, it’s possible that you receive K-1 passive activity income.

-We have a lot of these people in our family of investors.
-And many of them are adding real estate as fast as they can.
+We have many of these people in our family of investors, and many are adding real estate as fast as possible.
 Why wouldn’t they?
-After all, this is a significant benefit and it’s not going to last forever.
+After all, this is a significant benefit, and it won’t last forever.

-Having a profitable investment that saves you money on taxes, pays ongoing yield, and provides back end equity growth is hard to beat.
+Having a profitable investment that saves you money on taxes, pays ongoing yield, and provides back-end equity growth takes a lot of work to beat.

-If you have any questions about bonus depreciation or any other multifamily investing topic, feel free to schedule a call with us.
+If you have any questions about bonus depreciation or any other multifamily investing topic, please schedule a call with us.
 You can also learn more about our fund here.

 To learn more about commercial multifamily real estate investing, download your free copy of Evidence Based Investing from 37th Parallel Properties.